mult1fractal/wtp-documentation/docs/installation/Engine/singularity.md

 This is one of several ways to install and configure golang.
 First, download the Golang archive to /tmp, then extract the archive to /usr/local.

-**NOTE:** if you are updating Go from a older version, make sure you remove /usr/local/go before reinstalling it.
+**NOTE:** if you are updating Go from an older version, make sure you remove /usr/local/go before reinstalling it.

 ```bash
 export VERSION=1.14.9 OS=linux ARCH=amd64  # change this as you need